-Revenue does not value properties for Local Property Tax (LPT) purposes, but provides guidance on how to value your property.
+Revenue does not value properties for Local Property Tax (LPT).
+Revenue provides guidance on how to value your property.

-You can value your property using the following as guidance:
+You can value your property, as at 1 May 2013, using the following as guidance:

 You, as the liable owner, must keep a copy of the information sources used to determine the value of your property.

-Revenue has listed average market values of properties in a given locality to assist with valuation guidance.
-It offers an indication of the valuation band for your property, depending on type, age and location.
-This is a useful tool however it should be considered with other documentation specific to your property.
+Revenue lists the average market values of properties in a given locality to assist with valuation guidance.
+The average market values are at 1 May 2013.
+The average values offer an indication of the valuation band for your property, depending on type, age and location.
+This is a useful tool, however, you should use it with the other sources of guidance as above.

-This video demonstrates how to use Revenue's online valuation guidance and other information sources to assist you in valuing your property.
+This video demonstrates how to use Revenue's online valuation guidance.
+It also advises of other information sources to assist you in valuing your property.

 Online interactive valuation guide

-The online interactive guide provides information with regard to the average market values of properties in a given area.
+The online interactive guide provides information regarding the average market values of properties in a given area.

 The valuation bands indicated depend on the: